geraintluff/webview-gui/README.md

 To use in a header-only way (without this source file), use `#define WEBVIEW_GUI_HEADER_ONLY` before including the above header.

-### Why not use CHOC?
+### Why not just use CHOC?

 [CHOC's WebView class](https://github.com/Tracktion/choc/blob/main/choc/gui/choc_WebView.h) is great, but it still requires platform-specific code to attach to the native views.
-It also doesn't handle the gnarly event-view stuff, and is slightly more opinionated about how values are passed between C++/JS.

-This library does (currently) use CHOC under the hood, except for OSX (Cocoa).
+It also doesn't handle the gnarly event-view stuff, is slightly more opinionated about how values are passed between C++/JS, and fails to compile on non-supported platforms (instead of falling back to a placeholder implementation like this library does).

 ## TODOs